Graduate Program Admission

 Tuition & Funding

 Students who receive assistantships are granted a tuition waiver and receive a stipend for the quarter in which they hold their appointment.
-Please visit the Graduate Student Funding page for more information.
+Please visit the Department Funding page for more information.
 For more information about tuition/fees and financial assistance options, please visit the Paying for Graduate School page on The Graduate School's website.

 For an overview of the cost of attendance for full-time, resident and non-resident students please visit Cost of Admission on the Office of Admission's website.
 To learn about WA residency status, as it relates to tuition costs, please visit the Washington State Residency Office.